AlexanderAberg/heritage-housing/README.md

 ### Content

-- The content is taken from Code Institutes Walkthrough project and most of the learning has been taken from their learning material.
+- The content is based on the Code Institutes Walkthrough project and most of the learning has been taken from their learning material.

 ### Media